-Title X clients are to be billed according to a sliding fee scale, based on family/household income, using the latest sliding fee scale adopted by the organization.
-This schedule reflects discounts for individuals with family incomes based on a sliding fee scale between 100-250% of poverty.
+Title X clients are to be billed according to a sliding fee scale, based on family/household income, using the sliding fee scale adopted by the organization (e.g., National Health Service Corps (NHSC) Sliding Fee Schedule, Uniform Percentage Guideline Scale).
+This schedule reflects discounts for individuals with family incomes based on a sliding fee scale between 101-250% of poverty.
 Additional billing guidelines include:

-- Ensure that the inability to pay is not a barrier to services. - Be based on a cost analysis of services, bills showing total charges shall be given directly to the patient or another payment source.
+- Ensure that inability to pay is not a barrier to services. - Be based on a cost analysis of services, bills showing total charges shall be given directly to the patient or another payment source. - Ensure that patients at or below 100% of poverty are not billed, although obligated third party payers shall be billed total charges. - Ensure that discounts for minors requesting confidential services without the involvement of a principal family member are based only on the income of the minor. - Household income should be assessed before determining whether copayments of additional fees are charged.
+With regard to insured clients, clients whose family income is at or below 250% FPL should not pay more (in copayments or additional fees) than what they would otherwise pay when the schedule of discounts is applied. - Clients without adequate contraceptive services coverage from employer-paid insurance should be treated as uninsured for family planning services.
+Title X funds may cover family planning services or other related preventable health services. - Maintain reasonable efforts to collect charges without jeopardizing patient confidentiality.
+(See No Home Contact section.)

-- Ensure that patients at or below 100% of poverty are not billed, although obligated third-party payers shall be billed total charges. - Ensure that discounts for minors requesting confidential services without the involvement of a principal family member are based only on the income of the minor. - Household income should be assessed before determining whether copayments of additional fees are charged.
-Insured clients, clients whose family income is at or below 250% FPL should not pay more (in copayments or additional fees) than what they would otherwise pay when the schedule of discounts is applied. - Family planning charges accrued by clients who are without adequate contraceptive services coverage from employer-paid insurances should be treated as uninsured for family planning purposes; family planning funds may be used to cover these charges. - Maintain reasonable efforts to collect charges without jeopardizing patient confidentiality (see No Home Contact section). - Allow voluntary donations. - Ensure that patient income is re-evaluated at least annually and maintain a method for "aging" outstanding accounts.
-Take reasonable measures to verify client income, without burdening clients from low-income families.
-Recipients that have lawful access to other valid means of income verification because of the client's participation in another program may use those data rather than re-verify income or rely solely on clients' self-report.
-If a client's income cannot be verified after reasonable attempts to do so, charges are to be based on the client's self-reported income. - Self-pay and/or adult vaccines should be placed on a separate PEF from the family planning visit.
-Vaccines should be full charge and not included in the sliding fee schedule for family planning services.
-Title X services do not require the provision of vaccines. - Clients who present for STI testing only may be charged \$5.00 per CPT code instead of the sliding scale fee when the sliding scale fee is more than a \$5.00 per CPT code amount.
+- Allow voluntary donations. - Ensure that patient income is re-evaluated at least annually and maintain a method for "aging" outstanding accounts.
+Take reasonable measures to verify client income, without burdening clients from low income families.
+Recipients that have lawful access to other valid means of income verification because of the client's participation in another program may use data from other program, rather than re-verify income.
+If a client's income cannot be verified after reasonable attempts to do so, charges may be based on the client's self-reported income.